Homelessness

 Access to data can help a community better understand homelessness and the programs that exist to provide support.
 The Spokane Regional Health District Data Center has partnered with the City of Spokane, Spokane County, and the City of Spokane Valley to create a data dashboard for the community.
 This data comes from the City of Spokane’s Homeless Management Information System (HMIS) database which is comprised of a diverse range of service providers and organizations located throughout Spokane County.
 Data will be updated quarterly.

-For additional information visit City of Spokane HMIS page: Spokane CMIS – City of Spokane, Washington
+For additional information visit City of Spokane HMIS page: Spokane HMIS – City of Spokane, Washington

 Data for the Homelessness dashboard comes from the City of Spokane’s Homeless Management Information System (HMIS), https://my.spokanecity.org/chhs/hmis/.
-Information about sheltered homeless and exiting to permanent housing comes from the HMIS report for system performance measures.
-Sheltered homeless visits data is measure 3.2.
-System leaver data is measure 7b1.
-Demographic and length of stay information comes from the HUD/HMIS report for clients in programs.
+Information about homeless enrolling and exiting from services, demographics, and length of stay comes from the HUD/HMIS report for clients in programs.
+Information on homeless exiting to temporary or permanent housing comes from the HMIS report on system performance measures.
+Information about income gained comes from the HMIS report CSV APR.
 Tableau Prep was used to aggregate the data and remove personal identifiers.
-Any counts less than 10 were suppressed.
+Any counts of 10 or less were suppressed.

 Share This